rackerlabs/genestack-blog/docs/blog/posts/2024-08-21-creating-ghost-site-using-flex.md

 ### Creating our Openstack-Flex Server

-Fist we are going to create our Flex router.
+First we are going to create our Flex router.

 ``` shell
 openstack  --os-cloud {cloud_name} router create flex-router